ajimeneo/dataproc-bigdata/README.md

        	 --project=data-lakes-313014 ^
        	 --zone=europe-west6-b -- -D 1080 -N

+This command will open a ssh tunnel through Putty generating ssh keys for you.
+That's why PuttY opens and is waiting for you to add VMs public key to Puttys cache and carry on connecting.

 ![SSH tunnel](/images/10_gcloud.png)

 - Launch chrome through ssh tunnel to access desired port (In our case Nifi stands for localhost:8060)